 New Mexico Junior College's Intercollegiate Athletic program is rich in tradition and program success.
 NMJC is a member of the Western Junior College Athletic Conference (WJCAC).
 The NMJC Rodeo Program competes under the auspices of the Southwest Region of the National Intercollegiate Rodeo Association (NNIRO).
-Sports offered for men are baseball, basketball, golf, rodeo and track.
-Sports offered for women are basketball, rodeo, volleyball and track.
+Sports offered for men are baseball, basketball, golf, track, cross country and rodeo.
+Sports offered for women are basketball, track, cross country and rodeo.

 The Athletic Program at NMJC has produced individual and team conference, regional, and national champions throughout its rich history.
-Scholar- ships are available.
-Students endeavoring to become a part of a particular program are encouraged to contact the respective coach to discuss potential participation in the Intercollegiate Athletic Program, www.nmjc.edu.
-Contact Information: Athletic Office, 575.492.2740
+Scholarships are available.
+Students endeavoring to become a part of a particular program are encouraged to contact the respective coach to discuss potential participation in the Intercollegiate Athletic Program at https://nmjcthunderbirds.com/landing/index or 575.492.2740.